Updated April 2023

-This is a very good time to become a building design technician in Toronto.
+This is a very good time to become a building design technician in Ontario.

-Investment in commercial and residential building projects is driving demand for design technicians in the GTA, and employment is expected to remain stable.
+Investment in commercial and residential building projects is driving demand for design technicians in the province, and employment is expected to remain stable.

 But this is a competitive field.
 There are plenty of colleges producing architectural designers each year and only so many design firms and construction companies available to hire them.